 The Obama administration has intensified the use of drone-fired missiles in Pakistan's border area.
 This month there have been at least 21 attacks — more than double the highest number fired in any other single month.

-CIA director Leon Panetta was in Pakistan on Wednesday for talks with the head of the country's main spy agency.
-A Pakistani intelligence officer confirmed Panetta was meeting with Lt.
+CIA director Leon Panetta was in Pakistan for talks with the head of the country's main spy agency.
+A Pakistani intelligence officer confirmed Panetta was meeting Wednesday with Lt.
 Gen. Ahmed Shuja Pasha.